 I have just read the most interesting cookbook I’ve ever read, although, having read it, and although it has recipes and sumptuous photographs of food, ingredients, and the restaurant where these ingredients are magically prepared, and is written by the restaurant’s tortured genius chef, I’m not sure it is a cookbook.
 I’m not sure anyone told me it was, now I think about it, including the publisher, Australian house Hardie Grant Books, who refer to it obliquely as “this breathtaking book”.
 I’m not sure of anything.

-Whatever it is, and I suspect it is more a memoir and art book and unfiltered therapy session than a cookbook, it’s called IGNI, the name of the restaurant said tortured genius Aaron Turner opened and has chronicled the first year of, from opening day January 20, 2016 to January this year.
+Whatever it is, and I suspect it is more a memoir and art book and unfiltered therapy session than a cookbook, it’s called IGNI, the name of the restaurant said tortured genius Aaron Turner opened and has chronicled the first year of, from opening day January 20, 2016 to January 2017.
 Like all great books it has an origin that precedes the beginning, and the last struck note of its last page rings on, fading into a glorious sonic distance past our ability to hear it.

 Aaron, who I affectionately call by his first name, such is my assumed familiarity having read his book, opened his first restaurant, Loam, in Victoria, Australia, in 2008, after working back to back in two restaurants voted Number One in the world, Spain’s El Celler de Can Roca, and Denmark’s Noma.
 When I interviewed him a couple of weeks ago, he awkwardly said that he didn’t like to talk much about that because it made him look like he was trading on their reputations.
 Loam, which not only didn’t have menus, it didn’t have recipes, with the chefs cooking extemporaneously the ingredients they found or got that day, quickly grabbed laudatory attention, and awards in 2012, and then, at the end of that year, on the Apocalyptic date of 12/12/2012, he closed it, having discovered his wife Astrid had been having an affair with his co-chef.